finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

 > String getJobConsoleOutput(runId)

-[EXPERIMENTAL] GetJobConsoleOutput: Gets the console output of a specific job run
+GetJobConsoleOutput: Gets the console output of a specific job run

 ### Example